Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 * We try to reproduce the Post calls with jmeter so we have sort of log of our test in the file AcceptanceTest.jmx.

-In the follow we report our result about the test of the functionalities with some bug and jmeter test reference.
+In the follow we report our results of test of the functionalities with some presumed bug and jmeter test reference.

 -------------
 Registration
 -------------
 *jmeter test reference: Registration*

-The registration password check don't work very well.
+The registration password check does not work properly.
-The application ask a password with: "Contain at least 8 characters, one lower case character, one upper case character, one number and one special character" but if we set this type of password the server refuse the post.
+The application asks a password that "Contain at least 8 characters, one lower case character, one upper case character, one number and one special character" but if we set this type of password the server refuses the POST.
 The relative jmeter test fail and return error 400.

 With some probabilities the regular expression for check the password in the Server is not correct.